openshift/training/docs/02-install.md

 `output.txt` file which is likely in the same folder in which you executed `openshift-install`.

+### Note
+If you open another terminal or log-out and log-in to the terminal again and lose your `KUBECONFIG` environment variable, look for the `auth/kubeconfig` file in your installation artifacts directory and simply re-export it:

+    export KUBECONFIG=/path/to/something/auth/kubeconfig

 # Problems?
 If you had installation issues, see the [troubleshooting](06-troubleshooting.md) section.